mate-academy/todo-list-test-task/README.md

 ## Task

 You should have such models:
-1. Task - todo list is consist of tasks.
+1. Task - todo list is consist of todo_list.
 Each task should have fields for:
     - content - describes what you should do.
     - datetime, when a task was created
     - optional deadline datetime if a task should be done until some